MegalithicBTC/lsps2-client-example/README.md

 5. `cargo run --bin make_invoice` This generates a private invoice from the Client LDK node.

-You can pay the invoice from any node (or from the MutinyNet Faucet) and the balance will reflect in the LDK client.
+You can pay the invoice from any node and the balance will reflect in the LDK client.

 5. `cargo run --bin pay_invoice <bolt11-invoice>` Pay an existing BOLT11 invoice using the LDK client.